 Robert Capa, the legendary Hungarian-born photojournalist held his camera only inches from the faces of the grief-stricken and the grievously wounded combatants and civilians.
 In unique detail, he captured the human drama, the raw and emotional manifestations of hardship and struggle of people caught in the midst of conflict.

-he became known across the globe for a photo he took on the Cordoba Front of a Loyalist Militiaman who had just been shot and was in the act of falling to his death.
+In 1936, he became known across the globe for a photo he took on the Cordoba Front of a Loyalist Militiaman who had just been shot and was in the act of falling to his death.
 The loyalist soldier was not a ruthless warmonger but an ordinary man or woman who had been forced to defend what he loves.
 The falling soldier became the iconic war, and anti-war image of the 20th century.
 Capa believed that in war you must have a position or you cannot stant what goes on.
 Thus, the photo of the “falling soldier” represent his political bias and idealism.

 After more than a decade of front-line reporting, in collaboration with David Seymour and Henri Cartier-Bresson, they set up in 1947 the Magnum photo cooperative.